19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (b)

-But if, whileAis beatingZ,Yinterferes andAintentionally strikesY, here, as the blow given toYis no part of the act wherebyAvoluntarily causes hurt toZ,Ais liable to one punishment for voluntarily causing hurt toZ, and to another for the blow given toY.
+But if, whileAis beatingZ,Yinterferes andAintentionally strikesY, here, as the blow given to Y is no part of the act wherebyAvoluntarily causes hurt toZ,Ais liable to one punishment for voluntarily causing hurt toZ, and to another for the blow given toY.

 ### Police supervision